ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hmip/README.md

 **Important note:** Please limit control requests to the bare minimum because EQ-3 started to block IPs when you do too much!

 ## Installation
-This Adapter needs node-js in version >= 16.0

 Here is a Step-by-Step Installation Video on YouTube https://youtu.be/kXWfJRUYJIA